 A Chicago landlord that collects a security deposit must:

-- Provide a receipt for security deposit funds at time the funds are received
+- Provide a signed and dated receipt for security deposit funds at the time the funds are received

 - Hold the funds in a federally insured, interest-bearing account at a financial institution